fangohr/jupyter-demo/README.md

 Most recent version of this repository is located at https://github.com/fangohr/jupyter-demo

-# Jupyter noteboo demo repository
+# Jupyter notebook demo repository

 Introducing basics of Jupyter Notebook (intended to be used in presentation / chat).